Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Titanic Hydra.png" Align=right width=8% height=8%>

 - Greataxe
+- Attunemnet

 **Cleave**: Your attacks deal 1d6 additional foce damage for every 50th maximum hit points you have in a 15 feet cone, including the target.

 **Health**: You gain maximum hit points equal to twice your level.

-_You gain +2 to attack and damage rolls using this weapon_
+_You gain +3 to attack and damage rolls using this weapon_

 ---